kigawas/blog/content/posts/why-state-containers.md

 }
 ```

 This solution is easy to understand, however it has a mortal defect: `A` needs to be aware of `B`'s interface.
-As the complexity grows, the whole program would be a spaghetti thus no one can or want to maintain.
+As the complexity grows, the whole program would be a spaghetti thus no one can or wants to maintain.

 ### Event bus